yecril71pl/cpp-docs.pl-pl/docs/dotnet/auto-gcroot-class.md

 ### <a name="parameters"></a>Parametry

 *_right*<br/>
-Obiekt do dołączenia `auto_gcroot` lub zawierający obiekt do dołączenia.
+Obiekt do dołączenia lub `auto_gcroot` zawierający obiekt, który ma zostać dołączony.

 ### <a name="return-value"></a>Wartość zwracana